 b.
 To the East Gate of the LORD’s house: The last mention of this East Gate in Ezekiel’s vision described how the visible representation of God’s glory hovered there on its way away from the holy of holies (Ezekiel 10:19).

 c.
-There at the door of the gate were twenty-five men: A group of this many men were previously mentioned in Ezekiel 8:16, who stood with the backs to the temple and worshipped the sun as they faced the east gate.
+There at the door of the gate were twenty-five men: A group of this many men is previously mentioned in Ezekiel 8:16, who stood with their backs to the temple and worshipped the sun as they faced the east gate.
 Now Ezekiel saw Jaazaniah and Pelatiah among them.

 i.
-The Jaazaniah named here seems to be different that the one mentioned in (Ezekiel 8:9-11), having a different father.
+The Jaazaniah named here seems to be different than the one mentioned in (Ezekiel 8:9-11), having a different father.

 d.
 These are the men who devise iniquity and give wicked counsel in this city: God meant this of the entire group of twenty-five men, though Jaazaniah and Pelatiah were notable among the group.
 These were the wicked leaders of a wicked city.

 e.
 The time is not near to build houses; this city is the caldron, and we are the meat: This seems to be the content of their wicked counsel.
 This phrasing is obscure and may refer to figures of speech that were well known in Ezekiel’s day but mysterious to us.
 The sense seems to be that they were defiantly confident that they would be safe in Jerusalem, despite what prophets such as Jeremiah (as in Jeremiah 29:5) and Ezekiel had told them.

 i.
 It seems better to regard the time is not near to build houses as a question, not a statement.
 Isn’t it time to build houses?
 This was a statement of confidence that Jerusalem would be safe and delivered from the Babylonian threat.
 Just as pieces of meat are safe in a covered caldron, so they claimed to be safe.